Ishan-2-0/Brain-Tumor-Detection-CNN/README.md

 - 3 conv blocks: 32, 64, 128 filters (kernel=3,padding=1,ReLU)
 - Max pooling after each block (2*2)
 - Flatten to 32,768 to FC(256) to FC(4)
 - No batch norm.
-No dropout.
+No dropout

 **ImprovedCNN**
 - Same conv structure + BatchNorm2d after each conv layer